Menithal/Blender-Metaverse-Addon/README.md

 ### If you had previous used plugin when it was "High Fidelity" Only, make sure to uninstall the old one first.

-## If you downloaded the download repository:
+## If you use the git repository:

+Make sure to `git submodule init` and `git submodule update` as we are using an external add on to bind shapkeys to new model.

-Copy `hifi_tools` folder to your Blender Addons Directory.
+Copy `metaverse_tools` folder to your Blender Addons Directory.

 On Windows this is under `%APPDATA%/Blender Foundation/Blender/<BlenderVersion>/addons`

-# Changes:

-- Hifi_tools is in the process of renaming to mvt_tools, in version 2.0 this will occur
-- Added VRChat Specific tools (WIP) for experienced blenderers.
-- Prepared framework for ability to import and on-the-fly create multiple platform skeletons and retarget animations cross-platform.
-- Fixed issues with Hifi FBX export, regarding emissions

 # Utility Functions: